HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

 ### CKEditor Rich Text Editor (8.5, 9.0, and 9.5)

 === "Containers"
-    The CKEditor Rich Text Editor component in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The CKEditor Rich Text Editor component in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 === "On-Premises"
-    The CKEditor Rich Text Editor component in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The CKEditor Rich Text Editor component in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 ### Woodburn Studio demo site (9.5)

 === "Containers"
-    The Woodburn Studio demo site in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 === "On-Premises"
-    The Woodburn Studio demo site in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 ### Removal of automated Pod restart on ConfigMap updates (9.5)